HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

 }
 ```

-You can use [polyline npm module](https://www.npmjs.com/package/polyline) to get some idea how this data looks:
+You can use the [polyline npm module](https://www.npmjs.com/package/polyline) to get some idea what this data looks like:

 ```
 var polyline = require('polyline')